postmatic/postmatic-basic/readme.txt

 == Description ==

-**Important info for existing users**: Postmatic Basic is now Replyable.
-The [feature set has changed](http://docs.replyable.com/article/284-switching-from-postmatic-basic-to-replyable) to focus singularly on being the best *subscribe to comments* experience for WordPress.
-If you would like to continue using the same features you enjoyed with Postmatic Basic you may do so by switching to [Postmatic Labs](http://docs.replyable.com/article/284-switching-from-postmatic-basic-to-replyable).

 Take *Subscribe to Comments*.
 Now, make it smart.
 And beautiful.
 And a good listener that accepts replies.
 That's Replyable, and it's built by Postmatic.

 = Comment subscriptions reimagined - for better SEO, better conversations, and easier comment management =